ankitects/anki-manual/src/preferences.md

 deck.

 **Default search text**
-It allows to customize the starting search text in the browser (eg, to start with "deck:current").
+Allows you to customize the starting search text in the browser (eg, to start with "deck:current").

 **User interface size**